-If you or your US Family Health Plan-covered family members have other medical coverage, or you receive care or services that would also be covered by workers' compensation or automobile medical benefits, US Family Health Plan has a legal right to recover some of the costs of your care.
+When you or your covered family members have other medical coverage, or receive care or services that would also be covered by workers' compensation or automobile medical benefits (including but not limited to personal injury protection and medical payments), US Family Health Plan has a legal right to recover some of the costs of your care.
 In fact, US Family Health Plan is the secondary payer to any other health insurance you might have, except Medicare and Medicaid.

-This Coordination of Benefits provision doesn't deny you any benefits you're entitled to or reduce your benefits.
-It's intended to make sure that duplicate payments aren't made.
+The Coordination of Benefits provision does not deny you any benefits to which you are entitled, nor does it reduce your benefits.
+It is intended to ensure that duplicate payments are not made.
 All the health care expenses covered by the Plan are subject to this provision.

-It's your responsibility to provide us with the information that will allow us to coordinate payment for your health care services with any other health insurance you may have.
+It is your responsibility to provide us with the information or assistance that will allow us to coordinate payment for your health care services with any other health insurance you may have.

 If you have other health insurance (OHI) that is primary to US Family Health Plan, you must use your OHI to fill prescriptions.
-(Exception: If your OHI doesn't cover a particular prescription drug, in most cases you may use your US Family Health Plan coverage.)
+(Exception: if your OHI doesn't cover a particular prescription drug, you may use your US Family Health Plan coverage.)